PaperMC/docs/docs/paper/reference/paper-per-world-configuration.md

     and 2 is to replace all blocks with random block data.
 - max-block-height
   - **default**: 64
-  - **description**: Sets the maximum height at which anti-xray will attempt to hide ores.
-Only multiples of 16 are allowed.
-Other values will be rounded down to a multiple of 16.
+  - **description**: Sets the maximum height (`y` coordinate, starting from the bottom of the world) to which anti-xray will operate.
+Only integer multiples of 16 are accepted.
+All other values will be rounded down.
+The [Minecraft Wiki page about Ore](https://minecraft.fandom.com/wiki/Ore) may be helpful in determining the best value for you.
 - update-radius
   - **default**: 2
-  - **description**: Controls the distance in blocks from air or water that hidden-blocks are hidden by the anti-xray engine.
-The maximum allowed value is 2.
+  - **description**: Radius for block updates which will be sent containing real block data when the client interacts with a block.
+Only values `0`, `1`, and `2` are accepted.
+Values smaller than `0` will be rounded up to `0`, while values larger than `2` will be rounded down to `2`. `0` is only designed for testing purposes.
+Do not use it in production.
 - lava-obscures
   - **default**: false
-  - **description**: Whether or not to obfuscate blocks touching lava.
+  - **description**: Whether to obfuscate blocks touching lava.
+Does not work well with non-stone-like ore textures.
+This is because lava, while being mostly opaque, does not cover blocks fully at the surface.
 - use-permission
   - **default**: false
-  - **description**: Whether or not to allow players with the `paper.antixray.bypass` permission to bypass anti-xray.
+  - **description**: Whether to allow players with the `paper.antixray.bypass` permission to bypass anti-xray.
 Checking this permission is disabled by default as legacy permission plugins may struggle with the number of checks made.
 This should only be used with modern permission plugins.
 - hidden-blocks

   - **default**: [copper_ore, deepslate_copper_ore, gold_ore, deepslate_gold_ore, iron_ore,
     deepslate_iron_ore, coal_ore, deepslate_coal_ore, lapis_ore, deepslate_lapis_ore,
     mossy_cobblestone, obsidian, chest, diamond_ore, deepslate_diamond_ore, redstone_ore,
     deepslate_redstone_ore, clay, emerald_ore, deepslate_emerald_ore, ender_chest]
-  - **description**: List of blocks to be hidden in engine mode
+  - **description**: With `engine-mode: 1`, these blocks will be replaced by `stone`, `netherrack`, or `end_stone`, based on the dimension.
+All types of air blocks are ignored on this list.

-  - **note**: This list is using Mojang server names, _not_ bukkit names.
+    With `engine-mode: 2`, these blocks will be randomly placed in the world, replacing both `hidden-blocks` and `replacement-blocks`.
+Tile entities, such as chests or spawners, are not allowed on this list.
+Individual blocks may be added multiple times, increasing their chance of being placed.
+The default block states are placed.

 - replacement-blocks:

-  - **default**: [stone, oak_planks]
+  - **default**: [stone, oak_planks, deepslate]
-  - **description**: List of blocks that should be replaced by hidden-blocks in engine mode 2.
+  - **description**: With `engine-mode: 1`, replacement blocks are not used.
+Changing this list will have no effect.

-  - **note**: This list is using Mojang server names, _not_ bukkit names.
+    With `engine-mode: 2`, both `replacement-blocks` and `hidden-blocks` are randomly replaced by `hidden-blocks.` While tile entities are ignored in the `hidden-blocks` list, they may be added to the `replacement-blocks` list.
+All types of air blocks are ignored here.

 ### viewdistances